Jim Hutton: Metro-Goldwyn-Mayer

 Hutton appeared with Prentiss in The Honeymoon Machine (1961) supporting Steve McQueen, which was a hit.
-Then, they made Bachelor in Paradise (1961) starring Bob Hope and Lana Turner, which lost money.
+They made Bachelor in Paradise (1961) starring Bob Hope and Lana Turner, which lost money.
 Hutton and Prentiss were given top billing in The Horizontal Lieutenant (1962), which was a box-office disappointment.
 "We're not being thrown into films together to play the same parts", said Hutton.
 "Paula and I have spent too much time and money on our careers, and if teaming together happens to go hand and glove with advancing our careers, then fine."
+According to Filmink Hutton "was a screen natural: tall, affable, intelligent, slightly gangly, innocent but not dim, with a deep speaking voice, and superb comic timing – he was like a new James Stewart or Jack Lemmon, ideal for boys next door, gawky love interests, and/or junior officers/executives."

 Hutton and Prentiss were announced for Away from Home to be shot in Mexico by producer Edmund Grainer, but the film appears to have not been made.
 Neither was another announced for them, And So To Bed, to be written and directed by Frank Tashlin.

 Hutton was meant to play a role in How the West Was Won (1962), a soldier who tries to desert and fights with George Peppard, but Russ Tamblyn ended up playing the role.

-In February 1962, Prentiss and he made the exhibitors list of the top 10 "stars of tomorrow" alongside Hayley Mills, Nancy Kwan, Horst Bucholz, Carol Lynley, Dolores Hart, Juliet Prowse, Connie Stevens, and Warren Beatty.
+In February 1962, Prentiss and Hutton made the exhibitors list of the top 10 "stars of tomorrow" alongside Hayley Mills, Nancy Kwan, Horst Bucholz, Carol Lynley, Dolores Hart, Juliet Prowse, Connie Stevens, and Warren Beatty.

 MGM tried Hutton in a comedy-drama with Jane Fonda, Period of Adjustment (1962), directed by George Roy Hill.
 It was a hit at the box office.
 MGM announced they would reteam him with Prentiss in Follow the Boys but he was not in the final film; Prentiss' love interest was played by Russ Tamblyn.

-He did some stage acting at the La Jolla Playhouse in Write Me a Murder in 1962.
+Hutton did some stage acting at the La Jolla Playhouse in Write Me a Murder in 1962.
 He was Connie Francis's leading man in Looking for Love (1964) (in which Hamilton, Mimieux, and Prentiss had cameos).
 The movie was not a success.
 He was going to be Sandra Dee's leading man in The Richest Girl in Town but was replaced by Andy Williams for the final film, which became I'd Rather Be Rich.

+Hutton, tired of playing in comedies, refused scripts from MGM for 15 months before the studio eventually released him from his contract.